A Simplified Guide to Nurse Retirement

 The biggest risk when following the playbook in this article is a major economic downturn happening right when you’re ready to retire.

 The Great Recession is the most recent example of horrible timing for retirees.
-In less than 2 years between October 2007 and March 2009 the S&P 500 went down by a whopping 56.4%
+In less than two years, between October 2007 and March 2009, the S&P 500 went down by a whopping 56.4%.

 That’s the brutal situation that retirees found themselves in during The Recession, and the massive drop in stock prices led to a lot of panic-selling.
 People were thinking “This thing can just keep going down and down and down, I’m going to cash out now before I lose it all.”

-None of us know how we will react if we are in that unfortunate situation ourselves.
+None of us know how our future selves will react if we are in that unfortunate situation ourselves.
 The best thing we can do is ask ourselves how much risk we are REALLY willing to stomach.
-Just know that if the people who sold their investments during the recession just held on instead, they would have completely recovered in 5 years and had some significant gains after 10 years.
+Just know that if the people who sold their investments during the recession just held on instead, they would have completely recovered in 5 years and even had some significant gains after 10 years.

 Despite these risks, maximizing your retirement account investments in low-cost index funds will always be the safest thing you can do with your money.